Xiaoquan006Zhao/Computational-Geometry/DCEL/README.md

 # DCEL (Doubly Connected Edge List)

-A type of planar subdivsion.
+A data structures used for planar subdivsion.
 Most of geometric objects in this repository will be implemented using DCEL.

 * Mainly used to store geometric and topological information.
 * Complexity is #vertices + #edges + #faces.